C4ptainCrunch/thesis/source/index.rst

   A wooden Mancala game [#source_kalah]_

-We will focus on Awalé (also sometimes called Oware or Owari), originating from Ghana.
+We will focus on Awalé (also sometimes called Oware,  Owari or Ayo), originating from Ghana.
 There are too many other existing variations to list them all here, but a few notable ones are Wari, Bao, Congkak and Kalah, a modern version invented by William Julius Champion Jr. circa 1940.